Open-Coding-Society/glucoquest_backend/README.md

 # GlucoQuest Backend

-The **GlucoQuest Backend** powers the interactive features of the frontend by delivering data, managing APIs, and supporting AI-based tools.
-Developed by students in partnership with **Dexcom** and **PilotCity**, it provides real-world backend experience using modern frameworks and deployment tools.
+The **GlucoQuest Backend** powers the interactive features of the frontend by fetching data, managing APIs, and supporting ML tools.
+Developed in partnership with **Dexcom** through **PilotCity**, it provides real-world backend experience using modern frameworks and deployment tools.

 ## Project Goals